Skip to main content

 We get an excellent discount for all books, so donations will normally go further than purchasing books to donate.
 We aim for books purchased by Friends group funding to stay with their library for at least 12 months, although they may be borrowed by users from other locations as part of the LibrariesWest catalogue.

-If you’d like to make a contribution, speak to your local library staff about how to make a donation directly to us or through a Friends group – and find out if we have any current campaigns you’d like to support.
+If you would like to make a contribution, speak to your local library staff about how to make a donation directly to us or through a friends group and find out if we have any current campaigns you would like to support.

 Join a Friends group